harshlangeh/images2word/README.md

 ## Steps:
 1. Set the folder path in `index.js`. [folderPath]
-2. Run `npm install` to install dependencies.
-3. Execute the script with `node index.js`.
+2. Execute the script with `node index.js`.